A Strong Compliance Program Aligned with Your Financial Firm

 There are three distinct advantages to outsourcing compliance.

 The first relates to the knowledge gap.
 Many firms have CCOs that are also principals of the firm or administrative personnel.
 This typically means they have a limited compliance background.
 While compliance is not rocket science, it does require some familiarity and process to be effectively administered.
-Without a compliance background, how is one supposed to know what areas need to documented and how often?
+Without a compliance background, how is one supposed to know what areas need to be documented and how often?
 How in-depth does any given compliance task need to be?
 By what date or what frequency do compliance tasks need to be completed?
 Without a compliance background, you are left guessing as to what’s best.
 Perhaps you use something from a previous firm without knowing how effective that was in meeting the requirements for any given task.
 A solid provider of outsourced compliance will proactively define the compliance program for your business model, translate it into a calendar, and perform all assigned tasks.
 They could help the firm by training or provisioning information on how in-house personnel should address certain situations.

 Second is another extension of the knowledge gap.
 If you get a compliance calendar, you can figure out what tasks need to be done and in some cases how often, but what should the final document contain and in what format.
 In other words, you again are spending time doing a compliance task with your best efforts, but with an uncertain outcome.
-Without knowing what a regulator is looking for you may end up spending valuable time on a compliance task that needs to be re-done requiring significant changes/additions to satisfy your examiner.
+Without knowing what a regulator is looking for, you may end up spending valuable time on a compliance task that needs to be re-done requiring significant changes/additions to satisfy your examiner.
 It’s essential for a firm to give the regulators the documents requested in a format that they are accustomed to seeing.
 This will give them comfort that the compliance program is functioning effectively.

 Last is the opportunity cost for principals or in-house staff working as makeshift CCO’s.
 Compliance tasks are an obligation for all financial services firms but they aren’t revenue-producing in-of themselves.
 A poor or neglected compliance program can generate a great deal of business risk which can lead to lost revenue.
 So, when a principal or in-house staff member devotes time for compliance tasks instead of business developing tasks, they lose time spent generating new clients that would have more than pay for the cost of hiring an outsourced compliance provider.
-For a good estimator on what that looks like in your firm go to THIS PAGE for our calculator on clients gained by outsourcing.

 Historically regulators took either a dim view or no view at all on compliance outsourcing.
 However, the more current view is generally favorable as they have come to see that the resulting compliance is generally better quality, more on point, and provides better security and information.
 The most important thing to them is that the firm’s compliance program functions properly.
 However, when firms that have a solid outsourced provider, in a limited role, neglect the rest of the program they typically don’t have good audit experiences.
 To a regulator, the firm appears disinterested in compliance, using the outsourced contract as a smokescreen to show that compliance is important.
 Instead, this shows that the firm is disengaged from its own compliance program.